Porn star Ron Jeremy charged with multiple rapes and assaults

-LOS ANGELES (AFP) - Porn star Ron Jeremy was formally charged with the rape or sexual assault of 21 women and girls, US prosecutors said on Wednesday (Aug 25).
+LOS ANGELES • Porn star Ron Jeremy was formally charged with the rape or sexual assault of 21 women and girls, United States prosecutors said on Wednesday.

 Jeremy, who has appeared in more than 1,700 X-rated films since the 1970s, has been the subject of criminal allegations within the adult industry for years.